 Applying Assessment & Authorization (A&A) in the National Industrial Security Program (NISP) CS250.16

 Description: This course is a continuation of the Introduction to the NISP RMF A&A Process CS150.16.
-This course identifies in-depth the individual phases of the Defense Security Service’s Assessment and Authorization (A&A) Process that is based upon the Risk Management Framework (RMF) methodology and demonstrates how the RMF is applied within the NISP.
+This course identifies in-depth the individual phases of the Defense Counterintelligence and Security Agency’s Assessment and Authorization (A&A) Process that is based upon the Risk Management Framework (RMF) methodology and demonstrates how the RMF is applied within the NISP.
 It also provides training on the policies and standards used to protect information within information systems.
 It also identifies key characteristics of common system and network types that undergo the A&A Process and provides guidance on templates and attachments required for a successful system package submission.
 In addition, this course identifies and defines the Government and contractor roles and responsibilities when participating in the A&A Process.

 Course Resources: Access this course's resources

 Learning Objectives: This course is designed to enable students to:

 - Apply the A&A process in accordance with the guidance set by the NISP Authorization Office (NAO)

 - Identify the individual phases of the NISP Authorization Office (NAO) A&A Process

 - Identify the contractor and Government-assigned roles and responsibilities in the A&A Process

 - Identify components associated with performance of information system threats/risk assessments